 Additional infrastructure will be required including a number of equipment cabins to support the signaling, electrical and telecommunication infrastructure.
-These will be located within existing Córas lompair Éireann land where possible and will be typically in stations where similar cabins are currently evident.
+These will be located within existing Córas Iompair Éireann I and where possible and will be typically in stations where similar cabins are currently evident.

-The various cabins required along the works are
+The various cabins required along the works are:

-- Signaling Equipment Rooms
+- · Signaling Equipment Rooms

 - · Principal Supply Points

 - · Telecommunication Equipment Rooms